rydmike/flex_color_scheme/INSIDE.md

 ## Version 4 Notice

-This document is still mainly from the version 3 documentation.
+This document is ported from the version 3 readme documentation.
-While 90% of it still applies to version 4, it will be updated with new information during the next month.
+It still applies to version 4, it will be updated and more inside documentation added when this document is merged and included in a separate documentation site.

 # Contents
 - [Introduction](#introduction)